 Don’t worry, this subdomain is not visible to anyone and is used only for DNS configuration.

-3. Click “Create Custom Domain” button, and you will see the two new DNS TXT records that need to be added for your domain.
+3. Go back into your Client Settings and scroll down to the Custom Email Sending Domain section.
+Now you will see the two new DNS TXT records that need to be added for your domain.
 Copy and paste the “Host Name” and “Enter This Value” strings, and give to your Email/DNS administrator to add these records.
 It may take up to an hour for the new DNS records to propagate across the internet.

 4. After creating these new DNS TXT records, return to your Client Settings and press the “Verify SPF/DKIM” button.
 If you see the red X’s replaced by green check marks for both TXT records, they are set up correctly and SlapFive will start sending emails from your email addresses.
 If you don’t get green checkboxes, then you should verify that you’ve set your TXT records up correctly.